geotrev/undernet/undernet.wiki/Buttons.md

 ### Button Sizes

 Defined in `$button-sizes` is a list of classes mapped to padding and font-sizes to modify your buttons.
+You can add other custom CSS properties here, as well, in sass' `key: value` format.

 ```html
 <button class=“small”>Submit</button>